sgraf812/pmcheck/artifact/Readme.md

    so this can take a very long time (approximately 30 minutes to an hour, depending on how powerful your computer is).
 2. From DockerHub, which hosts a pre-built version of the artifact.
-This can be obtained by running `docker run ryanglscott/icfp2020-lyg-artifact:0.1`.
+This can be obtained by running
+   `docker run -it --rm ryanglscott/icfp2020-lyg-artifact:0.2`.

 (Note: if you are an ICFP artifact reviewer, the VM you are running this in will already have performed step (2), so you should already be in Docker